hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/creating_sawtooth_network.rst

       sawtooth.poet.valid_enclave_measurements=$(poet enclave measurement) \
       sawtooth.poet.valid_enclave_basenames=$(poet enclave basename)

 #.
-Create a batch to register the first validator with the PoET Validator
+Create a batch to register the first validator with the Validator
    Registry.
 Without this command, the validator would not be able to publish any blocks.